dstore-dbap/LumberMill/README.md

 * ModuleContainer, wrap modules in a container reducing the overhead to run each module in it's own thread
 * RedisClient, use redis to store and retrieve values, e.g. to store the result of the XPathParser modul
+* Facet, collect all encountered variations of en event value over a configurable presiod of time
 * Statistics, simple statistic module

 GambolPutty makes use of the following projects: